bastgau/ha-pi-hole-v6/README.md

 ### Need to implement Pi-hole Controls in your dashboard?

-A quick exemple to integrate controls in a dashboard is available in this [page](docs/guide-group-blocking.md).
+A quick example to integrate controls in a dashboard is available in this [page](docs/guide-group-blocking.md).

 ## Support & Contributions